nothingonyou3/NetworkSecurity/README.md

 Results.txt presents a report of the results obtained.
 Classifier.py presents the logic for a binary classification.
 The Excel file explains the meaning of each field in the dataset.
+In order to perform the test is necessary to put the files in this order and create a folder called: datasets and another called saved_weights as reported in the photo.

 ![image](https://github.com/user-attachments/assets/51e87838-8c52-4597-a960-5da2cef932ee)